Choosing the Right Emergency Rescue Beacon to Call for Help on a Boat

 September 7, 2022

-What is a personal locator beacon?
+What is an emergency rescue beacon?

-Different types of personal locator beacons
+Different types of emergency rescue beacons

 EPIRB (Emergency Position Indicating Radio Beacon)